Turn Talk Into Traction: The Communication Strategy for Scaling Innovation

 The Three Listening Rules for Innovation

-- Listen for Context: Where are they coming from?
+2. Listen for Intent and Context: Where are they coming from?
 A finance team member will be listening for ROI; a marketing team member for User Adoption.
 Frame your response accordingly.
+A partner’s concern about “Security” is often a hidden request for Psychological Safety.
+When you address the root cause, you remove the barriers to adoption.

 Business Action Plan